8 Natural Strategies to Improve Bad Breath

 SIBO: Systemic inflammation originates from gut problems not only causes bad breath but is a serious health problem.
 SIBO (small intestinal bacteria overgrowth) is a condition where bacteria overpopulate the small intestines.
 Playing hosts to such a high overgrowth of bacteria results in elevated levels of the gases they produce throughout the body which triggers inflammatory symptoms.

 Candida: Of the numerous microorganisms that break down volatile sulfur compounds and are involved in halitosis, Candida is most frequently to blame.
 This yeast is generally found in the oral cavity.
-Food and bacteria that create a white coating on the tongue feeds the presence of Candida and therefore its ability to breakdown sulfur compounds and create mouth odor.
+Food and bacteria that create a white coating on the tongue feed the presence of Candida and therefore its ability to break down sulfur compounds and create mouth odor.
 (23)

 Parasites: Parasitic infection of the gastrointestinal tract is a common cause of bad breath in children but can affect any age group.
 The presence of parasites creates gut dysfunction, alters pH and gut flora, inhibits the absorption of proper nutrients, and increases toxicity of which bad breath may be a symptom.
 Left untreated, a parasitic infection can lead to serious health disturbances.